scottodea/hangman/README.md

 ### Instructions for use
--Clone Git repository from provided link
+1.Clone Git repository from provided link
--Open Terminal
+2.Open Terminal
--type 'gem install colorize'(if you don't already have it) hit enter - terminal will install colorize gem
--type 'gem install faker'(if you don't already have it) hit enter - terminal will install faker gem -Navigate to directory containing cloned git repository -Type "ruby game.rb"
+3.Type 'gem install colorize'(if you don't already have it) hit enter - terminal will install colorize gem 4.type 'gem install faker'(if you don't already have it) hit enter - terminal will install faker gem 5.Navigate to directory containing cloned git repository 6.Type "ruby game.rb"
--Game will begin
+7.Game will begin
--Follow commands given by the game
+8.Follow commands given by the game
--Enjoy!
+9.Enjoy!

 ### User Flowchart:
 ![User Flowchart](https://github.com/ginodleon/hangman/blob/master/docs/flowchart.jpg)